Northern Cyprus

-Northern Cyprus, (Note: /ˈsaɪprəs/ SY-prəss; Kuzey Kıbrıs.) officially the Turkish Republic of Northern Cyprus (TRNC), (Note: Kuzey Kıbrıs Türk Cumhuriyeti (KKTC).) is a de facto state comprising the northern third of the island of Cyprus.
+Northern Cyprus, (Note: /ˈsaɪprəs/ SY-prəss; Kuzey Kıbrıs.) officially the Turkish Republic of Northern Cyprus (TRNC), (Note: Kuzey Kıbrıs Türk Cumhuriyeti (KKTC)) is a de facto state comprising the northern third of the island of Cyprus.
 It is recognised only by Turkey, with the international community considering it territory of the Republic of Cyprus under Turkish military occupation.
 It extends from Cape Apostolos Andreas (the tip of the Karpass Peninsula) in the northeast to Morphou Bay in the northwest, with Cape Kormakitis at its westernmost point and the Kokkina exclave west of the mainland.
 A buffer zone controlled by the UN forms a barrier between both sides of the island and runs through Nicosia, the island's largest city and the capital of both sides.

 After gaining independence from the United Kingdom in 1960, Cyprus was dominated by intercommunal violence between the island's Greek and Turkish populations.
 Greek Cypriots favoured enosis (union with Greece), while Turkish Cypriots favoured taksim (partition of the island).
 A coup d'état in 1974, performed as part of the Greek military junta's attempt to annex the island, prompted Turkey to invade Cyprus and capture the northern third of the island.
 This resulted in the eviction of much of the north's Greek Cypriot population and the flight of Turkish Cypriots from the south; the Turkish-occupied north unilaterally declared independence in 1983.
-UN Security Council Resolution 541 rejected the declaration as illegal and urged UN members not to recognise it.
-Attempts to resolve the Cyprus problem have been unsuccessful; Northern Cyprus and Turkey favour a two-state solution, while the Republic of Cyprus, the EU, and the UN favour a federalised Cyprus.
+UN Security Council Resolution 541 rejected the declaration as legally invalid and urged UN members not to recognise it.
+Attempts to resolve the Cyprus problem have been unsuccessful.